🏠Do I Need a VPN at Home? The Short Answer

 A VPN isn't just about hiding “bad” activity; it's about basic digital hygiene and protecting your fundamental right to privacy in everyday life.

-Why a VPN Is Essential on Public Wi-Fi
+🏠Why is a VPN Essential on Public Wi-Fi?

 Public Wi-Fi is like shouting your personal conversations in a crowded room.
 It's notoriously insecure.
 You should always use a VPN on public Wi-Fi.